hassantafreshi/easy-form-builder/readme.txt

 *Signature Forms*: Make your contact forms stand out by adding signature fields for your users to sign.
 Signature forms can be used for a variety of purposes, such as contracts or agreements.
 By including this feature in your forms, you can improve user engagement and increase the likelihood of form completion.

 *Location picker (Geolocation)*: Using the WordPress plugin Easy Form Builder, easily add a Geolocation feature to your form, including the Contact Us form.
-This effective tool allows users to swiftly select one or more points with a location picker using LeafletJs and Openstreetmap, enabling you to build your forms with a location picker.
+This effective tool allows users to swiftly select one or more points with a location picker using LeafletJs and OpenStreetMap, enabling you to build your forms with a location picker.

 *Countries list*: Make it easy for your users to select their country with the Easy Form Builder's country list select field.
 This drop-down field includes the local names of all countries, making it more user-friendly and accessible.
 Add it to your Contact Us form or country form today.